 5.4 Neglect

-Neglect is characterised by a failure to provide for the child’s basic needs.
-Any serious omission or commission which jeopardizes or impairs a person’s development.
+Neglect is characterised by a failure to provide for the child’s basic needs; any serious omission or commission which jeopardizes or impairs a person’s development.
 Failures may be in the areas of nutrition, clothing, hygiene, or the provision of appropriate health care or medical treatment.
 Disregard for potential hazards in the home, allowing children to engage in chronic truancy and deficiencies of supervision are further forms of neglect.

 6. Suspicion that someone is being abused